Capital One vs Fitness Bank

 Strengths

-• Fitness Bank provides a tiered savings account with potential for higher earnings.
+• Fitness Bank offers a tiered savings account with multiple earning opportunities.

 Potential Drawbacks